jpoiret/coq/README.md

 The specific instructions can be found in the [corresponding section](#opam-setup).
 After setting up, consider reading the [how to navigate the code section](#navigating-the-code).

+Alternatively, Rocq already provides a Nix setup with the necessary dependencies.
+Check the [corresponding section](#nix-setup) below for more details.

 Otherwise, usual Rocq installation instructions apply to this artifact.
 These can be found in the file `INSTALL.md`.
 The OPAM switch method is recommended, with a small download footprint, for which we expect a build time of maximum 10 minutes on older machines.